Shingle vs. Metal Roofing for Your Home

-Due to Florida’s unique challenges, property insurance has always been a contentious subject in the state.
-In May of 2022, Florida adopted a pivotal piece of legislation that directly affected property insurers and homeowners in the state.
-The House passed Florida Insurance Reform Law 2B-2D and governor Ron Desantis signed it into law.
+Due to Florida’s unique challenges, property insurance is a contentious subject in the state.
+In May of 2022, Florida adopted a pivotal piece of legislation that directly affected property insurers and homeowners.
+The House passed Florida Insurance Reform Law 2B-2D, more colloquially known as Florida State Bill 2D.
+Then, Governor Ron Desantis signed it into law.
 Read on to learn the details of the bill and what it means for homeowners moving forward.

-Until recently, roofing contractors had the ability to leverage assignment of benefits (AOBs) contracts to gain third-party authority over their customers’ homeowners’ insurance claims for roof damage.
-AOBs not only gave roofing contractors the legal right to file claims and collect insurance payments without their customers’ involvement, but they also gave them leverage to sue the property insurer in order to maximize profit on jobs.
-AOBs aren’t inherently nefarious but can be abused – negatively impacting homeowners and property insurers.
+Until recently, roofing contractors leveraged assignment of benefits (AOBs) contracts to gain third-party authority over their customers’ homeowners’ insurance claims for roof damage.
+AOBs gave roofing contractors the legal right to file claims and collect insurance payments without their customers’ involvement.
+Additionally, these AOBs gave the contractor leverage to sue the property insurer to maximize profit on jobs.
+AOBs aren’t inherently nefarious but are frequently abused.
+AOB abuse negatively impacts homeowners and property insurers.

 Now, under the new legislation, attorney fees are no longer recoverable for contractors and it’s become increasingly more difficult for contractors to abuse AOBs.
 The following are the primary characteristics of State Bill 2D.